AMIA-healing/HCS-AMIA-Workshop/README.md

 # Module 2

-## Module 2: Co-designing dashboards – Lead: Elwin Wu
+## Module 2: Co-designing dashboards

 Each of the four HCS research sites relied on their own unique set of technical approaches and solutions to develop, publish, and manage the data dashboards.
 Albeit, all of the sites were required to conform to some high level principles (e.g., user-centered design at first, human-centered design by the end of the study), study requirements (e.g., minimum set of required/key metrics, access privileges and account management/monitoring, compliance with HCS style guide), and phases of development that allowed for communities to provide input into the common and local preferences (e.g., design, content, and functions of the dashboard and elements within data visualizations), a process that results in what the HCS has designated as “co-creation of dashboards.”
 This module will compare and contrast the experience from the four sites, and discuss considerations, insights, lessons learned, and best practices with respect to software and design considerations; eliciting, responding to, challenges, and solutions to the co-creation process; and how all of these relate and interact from a human-centered design perspective.